Is it a leak, or are you just using more water?

 We can offer you help with your private leak with the Bristol Water Leakstop scheme.

-For more detail, read our Leakstop information pack
+For more detail and full T&Cs, read our Leakstop information pack

 Need to get in touch with our Leakage team?

 Our Leakage team are on hand to help answer any of your queries around private leaks and what steps you need to take.
 If you think you've seen leak on our pipes, please let us know by reporting it.
 You can call our lovely Leakage team on

 0800 281 402 or follow one of the links below.

 Like a lot of things, we have different processes for household and non household customers.
 If you're a business owner or developer and you suspect you have a leak, please click or tap here for the relevant contact details.